abapPM/ABAP-Convert/README.md

 The last class you will need to convert between data types.
 Well, that's the goal 😁

 Do you remember how to convert a string to an xstring?
 How about an ABAP timestamp to Unixtime?
 Or a string to a CHAR with overflow check?
-Don't recall the syntax for the right string template? 🤔
+Don't recall the syntax for the right string template to convert a timestamp to an ISO date? 🤔

 Look no further and use this class 😄